Gamasot

 Gamasot, or simply sot, is a large, heavy pot or cauldron commonly used in Korean cuisine.

 Origin

-The modern Korean sot descends from the bronze dings of China, known in Korea as jeong.
+The modern Korean sot descends from the bronze three legged cauldron, known in Korea as jeong.

 Bronze sot are frequently unearthed as remains of the Three Kingdoms period, because jeongs were symbolic of the nation, the throne, and industry.
 However, the history of the iron sot goes back much earlier than the Three Kingdoms period.
 The copper sot on the Korean Peninsula were first discovered in the remains of Gojoseon, which corresponds to the Liaoning bronze dagger culture of the late Bronze Age.
 A large number of sot were excavated from the ruins of the Four Commanderies of Han, which was installed when Gojoseon was destroyed by Han in 108 BCE.
 In particular, the ruins of the Lelang Commandery are famous for the being the source of the largest variety of pots.

 Shape

 It was very large and recessed to fit the large family of Korea.
 In general, gama mean utensils when lighting a fire, and sot means pot and bowl that cook rice.
 The gamasot has no legs and the bottom of the pot is round and usually has a small recess at the edge of the entrance.
 There are four projections on the body, which is convenient to put across the stove.
 The lid is made of iron, and it has a convenient tap in the middle.